marella/webpack-setup/README.md

   env: process.env.NODE_ENV, // 'development' or 'production'
   main: 'app', // key name for main entry point NOT the actual file path
   modules: [], // to resolve absolute imports
-  output: 'dist', // directory to save the final build
+  output: 'build', // directory to save the final build
   polyfill: false, // when true uses 'babel-polyfill' or you can provide a file path to your custom polyfill
   production: process.env.NODE_ENV === 'production', // when true runs some optimizations which can be slow for development
   versioning: process.env.NODE_ENV === 'production', // when true adds [hash] to output filenames. useful for cache busting on production but can be slow for development